mide42/ListOfLets/ListOfLets.md

 Synonym for *Phablet*; Portmanteau word of _"Smartphone"_ and _"Tablet"_; term only used in German speaking countries?

+**Viewlet:**
+User Interface Component displayed in the sidebar of the source code editor *Visual Studio Code* by Microsoft.

 **XMLStarlet:**
 Open source project providing command line tools for processing XML documents on several operating systems (e.g. Linux or Windows).<br/>
 Resources: [Overview article on the project's homepage](http://xmlstar.sourceforge.net/overview.php).